Skip to content

 Securing a legal frequency involves a structured technical process:

-1. Define requirements: Determine your exact operational area and the number of digital channels required for different site teams — crane operators, traffic management, health and safety officers
+1. Define requirements: determine your exact operational area and the number of digital channels required for different site teams, crane operators, traffic management, health and safety officers.

-2. Engage a radio engineer: An approved radio engineer handles the RSM licence application and technical engineering
+2. Engage a radio engineer: an approved radio engineer handles the RSM licence application and technical engineering.

-3. Programme your hardware: Equipment is professionally programmed to the specific frequencies RSM allocates for legal compliance
+3. Programme your hardware: equipment is professionally programmed to the specific frequencies RSM allocates for legal compliance.

-This process guarantees your equipment operates within legal power limits and stays on its assigned frequency — preventing the kind of accidental interference with external services that can lead to serious regulatory penalties.
+This process guarantees your equipment operates within legal power limits and stays on its assigned frequency, preventing the kind of accidental interference with external services that can lead to serious regulatory penalties.

 Professional Communication Solutions from Mobile Systems